Training and Protocols

 The threat of an active shooter attack is rare but very real.
 We aim to eradicate the “It can’t happen to me” mentality and change the way people everywhere respond to armed intruders.
 At the ALICE Training, we believe that individuals should be prepared for active shooter events and empowered to make their own life-saving decisions.
 Once empowered to make their own life-saving decisions, individuals must be trained in proactive active shooter response options, rather than a passive, mandated, one-size-fits-all response.
 We want all Americans to have the knowledge and skills to survive when shots are fired.
 We can achieve this by training as many people as possible and implementing training in drill form across all organizations.
 We have seen the successful results of fire drills.
 It’s time to start anticipating man-made disasters.
-For additional information, click on the image below.
+For additional information, click on the image above.

 RUN HIDE FIGHT

 - Sign up for an active shooter training.